 Dr. Horatio Mills was born on the 13th of September, 1813 in Montrose, Scotland.
 According to the obituary of his grandson, also named Horatio Mills, that appeared in the Chatham Daily News on the 1st of March, 1938 Dr. Mills’ mother was the sister of Lord Admiral Horatio Nelson of Great Britian.
 (This information is unconfirmed.)

 Dr. Mills studied medicine at the University of Edinburgh, Scotland.
 He practiced medicine for a short time in Montrose, Scotland.
 Before he immigrated to Canada, Dr. Mills was a surgeon on a whaling ship for 3 years.
-After he immigrated to Canada, he settled in Tilbury East Twp (Kent County).
+After he immigrated to Canada, he settled in Tilbury East Twp (Chatham-Kent).

-For many years after he came to Canada, Dr. Mills also taught school in Kent and Essex County.
-In 1850 he was practicing medicine in Wheatley, Ontario and continued to do so until his death on the 3rd of June, 1879 in Wheatley, Ontario.
+For many years after he came to Canada, Dr. Mills also taught school in Chatham-Kent and Essex County.
+In 1850 he was practicing medicine in Wheatley and continued to do so until his death on the 3rd of June, 1879 in Wheatley.
 Mrs. Mills died on the 31st of December, 1887.
 They are buried at Erie Cemetery, near Wheatley.